 - ½ cup whole milk

-- 2 apples, peeled and chopped (I used Pinata)
+- 2 apples, peeled and roughly diced (I used Pinata)

 - ½ cup salted caramel sauce (I used Trader Joe’s), warmed so it’s pourable